-© Law Business Research Ltd 2016 No photocopying without a CLA licence.
-First published 2005 Twelfth edition ISSN 1746-5508 The information provided in this publication is general and may not apply in a specific situation.
+© Law Business Research Ltd 2017 No photocopying without a CLA licence.
+First published 2005 Thirteenth edition ISSN 1746-5524 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of February 2016, be advised that this is a developing area.
+The information provided was verified between January and February 2017.
+Be advised that this is a developing area.